ilkarman/NLP-Sentiment/mxnet/README.md

 ## Sentiment Analysis - CREPE model

+The first convolutional block of the crepe model uses a kernel of size (dim(vocab), 7), perhaps because the average word is 7 characters - this creates a layer wich contains 1018 representations of 'words' (linked by a sliding window of 7 characters) and so the next max-pooling layer with a kernel of (1, 3) and a stride of (1, 3) can be loosely interpreted as a trigram approach.
+After this we see various layers to perform analysis at greater levels of aggregation (to introduce wider context) before we output with a standard softmax layer.

 ![alt tag](pics/crepe.png)

 We use a char-level CNN to classify amazon reviews, called the [Crepe model](https://github.com/zhangxiangxiao/Crepe) and attempt to improve upon the non-deep-learning methods earlier to replicate [Ziang's accuracy of 94.50% (100% - 5.50%)](http://arxiv.org/abs/1509.01626)